ymlasu/para-atm/docs/src/gnats.rst

 Running the GNATS simulation
 ----------------------------

 Once the user-defined class deriving from :py:class:`~paraatm.io.gnats.GnatsSimulationWrapper` has been created, the simulation is executed by creating an instance of the class and calling its :py:meth:`~paraatm.io.gnats.GnatsSimulationWrapper.__call__` method.
 This method will handle various setup behind the scenes, such as starting the JVM, creating the :code:`GNATSStandalone` instance, and preparing the current working directory.
 Once the simulation is prepared, the user's :py:meth:`~paraatm.io.gnats.GnatsSimulationWrapper.simulation` method is called automatically.
-The output file is automatically created by communicating with the user-defined :py:meth:`~paraatm.io.gnats.GnatsSimulationWrapper.write_output` method, and the trajectory results are stored as a DataFrame in the `'trajectory'` key of the returned dictionary.
+The output file is automatically created by communicating with the user-defined :py:meth:`~paraatm.io.gnats.GnatsSimulationWrapper.write_output` method, and the trajectory results are stored as a DataFrame in the :code:`'trajectory'` key of the returned dictionary.

 For example, the :py:class:`GateToGate` simulation class defined above could be invoked as: